-Opened to the public in September 2015 for the first time in more than 100 years, the Barangaroo Reserve is a perfect place for a harborside picnic and foreshore walk.
-Head down in the late afternoon to watch the sun setting over the harbor.
+Sydney’s newest harborside parkland, Barangaroo Reserve, is the perfect place to enjoy a late-afternoon picnic while the sun sets over the harbor.
 (It’s also become a popular vantage point from which to watch the New Year’s Eve fireworks.)
 If you’re keen to learn more about the indigenous history of this land, you can join one of the Aboriginal-led cultural tours, which explore the site’s rich Aboriginal history and cultural significance.

 What to See and Do

 Exploring the city on foot.
 Sydney offers a collection of fabulous coastal walks and foreshore trails that provide an authentic window into the local lifestyle.
 The Bronte to Bondi coastal walk takes in some of Sydney’s most popular beaches and spectacular scenic headland views.
-Start in Bronte and follow the path alongside golden beaches and quiet coves, past surf life saving clubs and over stunning rocky headlands—with an endless parade of locals in lycra and countless photo-worthy moments along the way.
+Start in Bronte and follow the path alongside golden beaches and quiet coves, past surf life-saving clubs, and over stunning rocky headlands—with an endless parade of locals in lycra and countless photo-worthy moments along the way.
 Head down early to enjoy a delicious breakfast at the locals’ favorite, Three Blue Ducks.
 Alternatively, stop for coffee at the Tamarama Cafe to watch the locals strut their stuff along the sands of the aptly nicknamed “glamourama” beach, or reward yourself with brunch in Bondi (Bills’ hotcakes are a long-time favorite, Speedos Café delivers Instagram content in spades, or grab a Lox in a Box bagel to eat by the beach).
 Visit in late October or early November to marvel at the popular annual outdoor art exhibition, Sculpture by the Sea.
 If you’re feeling especially energetic, continue to Coogee for more stunning coastal views and golden beaches.
 The Waverley cemetery makes an interesting diversion, as it’s the final resting place of some notable Australians: former governors and Olympic gold medallists, aviators and authors, pioneers and poets.
 Reward yourself with lunch at the Coogee Pavilion.

 The Sydney/Manly Ferry operates between Circular Quay and the suburb of Manly, with its beachfront cafés, pier-side pubs, and quaint boutiques.
 Visitors and local commuters alike get out on deck with a camera during the 30-minute ride to capture the Sydney Harbour Bridge, Opera House, Garden Island Naval Base, Fort Denison, and the Royal Botanic Gardens.